Victoria’s Secret Model Kelly Gale Shows Off Chiseled Abs In Yoga Pants & Sports Bra

 “Wow who knew you could look so damn good in a bun?
 Slayin, Queen!” another fan chimed in.

-“Abs are [three fire emoji],” a third user wrote, finishing the comment off with a series of star eyed emoji.
+“Abs are [three fire emoji],” a third user wrote, finishing the comment off with a series of star-eyed emoji.

-In a 2017 interview with Vogue Australia, Gale disclosed how she keeps in such impressive shape with yoga, high intensity workouts, protein-packed meals and green juices.
+In a 2017 interview with Vogue Australia, Gale disclosed how she keeps in such impressive shape with yoga, high-intensity workouts, protein-packed meals, and green juices.

 “I’ve never actually known anything other than nutritious foods.
 I’ve grown up with a mother who is a doctor, dentist and cancer researcher who also happens to be an amazing cook,” she told the magazine.
 “While I was growing up she always made me and my brothers healthy meals similar to what I eat today.”